newmail01922/2end/website/content/03_sets_tuples_dicts/20_sets.md

 There are other useful operations available on `set`s, such as checking if one set is a subset, a superset, differences, and more, but I don't have time to cover them all.
 Python also has a `frozenset` type, if you need the functionality of a `set` in an immutable package (meaning that the contents can't be changed after creation).

 Find out more by reading the [documentation](https://docs.python.org/3/library/stdtypes.html#set), or calling `help()` on `set`.

+Module xdrlib
+Packing and unpacking of External Data Representation (XDR) data as used in some remote procedure call systems.

+NumPy
+The NumPy package defines another array type.